instana/nginx-tracing/README.md

   The output above shows that the module version 1.21.3 is required for NGINX Plus R25 P1.

-- The OpenSSL version, as shown by the openssl version command:
+- The OpenSSL version, as shown by the 'openssl version' command:

   ```sh
   # openssl version